qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

   ``@layout_pageheight -  @rg_layout_header -  @rg_layout_margin * 2``
   with the |dataDefineExpressionOn| :sup:`Data defined override`.
 * We will also create a grid containing the coordinates of the main canvas map extent.
-  Go to the :guilabel:`Item Properties` again and choose the menu :guilabel:`Grids`.
+  Go to :guilabel:`Item Properties` again and choose the :guilabel:`Grids` section.
   Insert a grid by clicking the
   |signPlus| button.
 Go to :guilabel:`Modify grid ...` and apply the Intervals for X, Y and Offset according
   to the map scale you choosed in the QGIS main canvas.
 The Grid type :guilabel:`Cross` is very well suited for our purposes.